nigels-code/Revents/README.md

 I wrote this while following Neil Cumming's "Build an app with React, Redux and Firestore from scratch" course.

-A web application for creating and sharing events.

-Technologies used: React, Redux, Firebase (Firestore), Javascript, HTML, CSS.
+A Single Page Application developed with React, Redux, Firebase (Firestore), Javascript, HTML, CSS.

-I have connected this repo to Cloudflare Pages
+I have connected this repo to Cloudflare Pages.
 Open <https://revents.pages.dev/> to see the project in production.

 ## Installation